ibexa/documentation-developer/docs/tutorials/beginner_tutorial/5_display_a_list_of_content_items.md

 Now go to the homepage of your website and you will see the list of Rides.
 However, the Ride photos are too large and stretch the table.
-In the next step you will ensure they are displayed in proper size.
+In the next step you will ensure they're displayed in proper size.